ausgerechnet/cwb-cads/roadmap.md

   + how many concordance lines contain at least one of them?
 - [ ] anchored queries [spheroscope]

 ## Minor features and improvements

 ### Performance
+- [x] speed up concordance retrieval
+- [x] do not create new coordinates when paginating on items
 - [x] speed up deleting queries
-- [ ] speed up constellation concordance retrieval (discourseme range retrieval / sorting)
+- [x] speed up constellation concordance retrieval (discourseme range retrieval / sorting)
 - [ ] speed up supcorpus queries
-- [ ] speed up collocation/items: do not return discourseme scores?
+- [x] speed up collocation/items: do not return discourseme scores?

 ### Multi-user
 - [ ] several queries for one discourseme?